shopsys/shopsys/docs/introduction/working-with-date-time-values.md

 ## Configuration

 What timezone will be used is controlled by the implementation of `DisplayTimeZoneProviderInterface`.
-Default implementation `DisplayTimeZoneProvider` takes into account parameter `shopsys.display_timezone` and convert all the dates into this timezone.
+Default implementation `DisplayTimeZoneProvider` takes into account domain timezone setting from `config/domains.yaml` file and convert all the dates into this timezone.
-The default value is `Europe/Prague`.

 ## Display dates